shidoosh/shidoosh/README.md

 # 👋 Hello, World!
 I’m Stef!
 - 👀 I’m interested in breaking into the tech world and applying everything I've learned so far!
-- 🌱 I’m currently learning how to interact with public APIs!
+- 🌱 I’m currently learning how to interact with public Web APIs!
 - 📫 Connect with me through my [LinkedIn](https://www.linkedin.com/in/stefanieshidoosh/)

 <!---